glycerine/uart/README.md

 Path compression is particularly attractive in situations where many keys have shared or redundant prefixes.
-This is the common case for many ordered-key-value-map use cases, such as database indexes and file-system hierarchies.
+This is the common case for many ordered key/value store use cases, such as database indexes and file-system hierarchies.
-The Google File System paper, for example, emphasizes the efficiencies obtained by exploiting prefix compression in their distributed file system[2].
+The Google File System paper, for example, mentions the efficiencies obtained by exploiting prefix compression in their distributed file system[2].
 FoundationDB's new Redwood backend provides it as a feature[3],